swansonk14/typed-argument-parser/README.md

 ```

 #### Adding subparsers
-In the `configure` method, call `self.add_subparsers` to set up the subparsers (e.g., to add a help string).
-Then add each subparser with `self.add_subparser`.
+To add a subparser, override the `configure` method and call `self.add_subparser`.
+Optionally, to specify keyword arguments (e.g., `help`) to the subparser collection, call `self.add_subparsers`.
 For example,

 ```python
 class SubparserA(Tap):